Don Juan (1950 film)

-Don Juan is a 1950 Spanish romantic adventure film directed by José Luis Sáenz de Heredia and starring Antonio Vilar, Annabella and María Rosa Salgado.
+Don Juan is a 1950 Spanish romantic adventure film directed by José Luis Sáenz de Heredia and starring António Vilar, Annabella and María Rosa Salgado.
 It is based on the legend of Don Juan.

 The film's sets were designed by the art director Georges Wakhévitch.
 It was shot at the Estudios Ballesteros in Madrid.

 Synopsis

 Following the death of his father, Don Juan returns from Venice to his native Seville.
 He discovers that in order to receive his inheritance he has to marry a particular woman Doña Iñés.